IBM Lighthouse

 The need for knowledge sharing

 How do you maintain and distribute information and assets across a large employee base?
 This question is important for any business, and not always easy to answer- especially if you are one of the biggest technology companies on the planet.
 With over 300,000 employees worldwide, IBM needed a system for sharing tools and know-how that went beyond a simple database.
-An IBM team working in Delaware could learn a lot about online engagement tools from their counterparts in China using similar information architecture, but a simple database with a raw search function might not help them find what they need.
+An IBM project team working in the United States could learn a lot about online engagement tools from their counterparts in India using similar information architecture, but a simple database with a raw search function might not help them find what they need.
 And without proximity to their coworkers, they could spend valuable time developing assets that already exist elsewhere in the company.
 To solve this problem, IBM envisioned a flexible, powerful platform for cultivating knowledge assets- one that could provide any IBMer with intelligent search capabilities and other means of content discovery to surface truly relevant and valuable materials.

 Why JLOOP?